enudler/kafka-consumer-manager/README.md

 ### kafka-consumer-manager.getLastMessage()

-Get the last message that the consumer received
+Get the last message that the consumer received.
+Don't change the original message, it may cause unstable behaviour in MessageFunction function.

 ## Running Tests
 Using mocha and istanbul